 Liberalisation of Foreign Trade and Foreign Investment Policy

 Removing barriers or restrictions set by the government on trade is known as liberalisation.
-When the government imposes less restrictions than before, it is said to be more liberal.
+When the government imposes fewer restrictions than before, it is said to be more liberal.

 World Trade Organisation